Advocacy - How you can help

 Advocacy is defined as the public support or recommendation of a particular cause or policy.

 We advocate for giving victims in recovery from addiction access to the sober environment NEEDED to live happier, healthier lives.
 Although housing is important to everyone, it is critical to people needing the proper amount of time to heal from addiction through abstinence.
 Those in recovery from alcohol and drugs need the peer support and safe, sober, and structured living environment to survive.
-We need all voices to be heard in our demand for the funding and policy changes needed to make the Farm a reality and a beacon of light in the survival for those with the greatest need.
+We need all voices to be heard in our demand for the funding and policy changes needed to make recovery communities such as the Farm a reality and a beacon of light in the survival for those with the greatest need.
 We look forward to educating presentations in 2024 to challenge the idea that medication assisted treatments should not be the end of the process but a bridge along the way to living sober and abstinent lives.

 Abstinence is instrumental in healing the neurological impacts of addiction.
 In conjunction with sustained abstinence is the need for a strong support system especially in the first 3 years of sobriety.
-During this period, the need for learning and building the skills that facilitate growth and healing are imperative.
+During this period, the need for learning and building the skills that facilitate growth and healing are critical.
 The need to be part of a community is essential to the emotional needs such as the need to be valued, productive, trusted, and loved by self and family.
 We believe the Farm model provides the best chance for reaching long term abstinence.

 In our country, long term support is given for the treatment of cancer, a life threatening disease.
 The five year mark is used to determine success.
-During that 5 year period, the patient will have all modern therapies available that have proven to be successful and will be given the best chance of recovery possible.
+During that five year period, the patient will have all modern therapies available that have proven to be successful and will be given the best chance of recovery possible.
 Why aren't we offering victims of addiction the same?
 Is it because they aren't worthy of spending the money?
 Is it because we choose to believe that the insurance and pharmaceutical companies have the best alternative?

 Now envision the treatment for opiate addiction.
 This is also a life threatening disease.
-A five year abstinence is also used to determine success.
+A five year period of abstinence is also used to determine success.
 Current treatments dictate that you receive the medicated treatment buprenorphine along with group and individual counseling to reduce the likelihood of relapse and death from overdose.
 The medications received are pharmaceutical-grade opioids which help to manage your addiction and ensure the quality of the drug.

-We know that 85% of the people who stay in recovery for a period of five years stay in recovery for the rest of their lives.
+Statistics show that 85% of the people who stay in recovery for a period of five years stay in recovery for the rest of their lives.
 We need to do better.

 Although persons in recovery are protected under federal fair housing law, unfounded fears fueled by stigma result in widespread housing discrimination at the state and local level.